Our round-up of the best gay friendly countries in Asia based on LGBTQ rights, gay events, and exciting travel highlights.

 - Spartacus gay travel listing: 57

-We place Japan high on this list because from our perspective as foreigners, we not only felt it was one of the most gay friendly countries in Asia but also one of the safest and most advanced.
+We place Japan high on this list because from our perspective as foreigners, we feel it is one of the safest and most welcoming nations in Asia.
 And where else in the world are you going to find a city with over 300 gay bars?!

 - Homosexuality legalised: 1880